 - Day 2: Hot air balloon flight (sunrise), Al Fahidi and Dubai Museum, the Gold and Spice Souks and Ras Al Khor Wildlife Sanctuary.

 - Day 3: Burj Khalifa (sunrise), Dubai Mall, Jumeirah Public Beach or Kite Beach, Dubai Fountain

 - Day 4: Miracle Garden and IMG World of Adventure

 The currency in the U.A.E. is the Emirati Dirham (AED). €1 is approximately 4AED. $1 is approximately 3,70AED.
 Here you can find the current exchange rates.

 Dubai is located in the Arabian desert, meaning temperatures during summer are sweltering hot (think 40+ degrees Celsius).
 Therefore, the best time to visit Dubai is between November and March, when the outside temperature varies between a more comfortable 24-30 degrees Celsius.

-The best way to use the public transport system in Dubai (metro, bus and tram) is with a Nol Silver Card.
+The best way to visit Dubai on a budget is by using the public transport system instead of taxis.
+You can easily use the metro, bus, and tram with a Nol Silver Card.

 We bought a Nol Silver Card for 25 AED per person and topped it up several times during our time in Dubai.
 You can use the card on the metro, bus, and tram.
 Please note that you need to check-in and check out.